Windermere

 What and Why

 The Lake District is a scenic region in Northwest England, which is a very popular holiday destination.
 It is famous for its lakes, forests and mountains (fells, from Old Norse meaning 'mountain').
-The very beautiful sceneries and landscapes have inspired countless writers poets, and artists including William Wordsworth.
-The Romantic engagement with the Lake District generated new ideas about the relationship between humanity and its environment, including the recognition of harmonious landscape beauty and the validity of emotional response by people to their landscapes.
+At the heart of this region lies Lake Windermere, the largest natural lake in England and one of the most iconic destinations within the Lake District National Park.
+The beautiful sceneries and dramatic landscapes have also inspired countless writers poets, and artists including William Wordsworth.
+The Romantic engagement with the Lake District generated new ideas about the relationship between humanity and its environment, including the recognition of harmonious landscape beauty and the validity of emotional response by people to their landscapes, perfectly bringing cultural and natural heritage together.
+The region exemplifies how nature and culture can coexist in a mutually reinforcing relationship, producing a tourist site that is both ecologically significant and culturally meaningful.

-The whole areas oozes a romantic and honeymoon-like holiday atmosphere and millions of holiday-makers flock to the almost synonymous Lake District National Park especially during summer.
+The whole areas oozes a romantic and honeymoon-like holiday atmosphere and millions of holiday-makers flock to the National Park especially during summer.
 Almost everywhere you sit becomes a picturesque photospot.
 The highest point of the United Kingdom, Scafell Pike, is located inside the Park, which stands at 978 m.

 The main port of call is Windermere where the National Rail ends.